noaione/yuusha-shoukan-ln/sources/v03/chapter3.md

 [I dunno?]

 [I dunno, you say... rather than that, Shiro!
-If you knew that Kaito-kun would get hurt, why didn't you tell me!!?!]
+If you knew that Kaito-kun would get hurt, why didn't you tell me?!]

 Kuromueina looked dumbfounded by the fact that Isis has cleaned up the mess, and after expressing her sincere relief that Kaito is safe, she questioned Shallow